ibm-cloud-docs/cloud-object-storage/metrics-monitoring.md

 Select the UI, API or Terraform tab at the top of this topic to display the examples that show how to configure metrics monitoring to track both usage and request metrics on your bucket.

-### UI example for how to enable tracking of events in your bucket
+### UI example for how to configure metrics monitoring on your bucket
 {: #mm-ui-example-recommended}
 {: ui}